 Pertinent information that could not be used in earlier sections might be available concerning adverse effects on aquatic organisms.
 The most important of these are data on cumulative and delayed toxicity, reduction in survival, growth, or reproduction, or any other adverse effect that has been shown to be biologically important.
 Delayed toxicity is an adverse effect to an organism that results from, and occurs after the end of, its exposure to one or more test materials.
 Especially important are data for species for which no other data are available.
 Data from behavioral, biochemical, physiological, microcosm, and field studies might also be available.
-Data might be available from tests conducted in unusual dilution water (see sections IV.D and VI.D of this appendix), from chronic tests in which the concentrations were not measured (see section VI.B of this appendix), and from tests on formulated mixtures or emulsifiable concentrates (see section II.D of this appendix).
+Data might be available from tests conducted in unusual dilution water (see sections IV.D and VI.D of this appendix), from chronic tests in which the concentrations were not measured (see section VI.B of this appendix), from tests with previously exposed organisms (see section II.F.3 of this appendix), and from tests on formulated mixtures or emulsifiable concentrates (see section II.D of this appendix).
 Such data might affect a criterion if the data were obtained with an important species, the test concentrations were measured, and the endpoint was biologically important.